Beyond Rote Learning. Beyond Marks.

 A hands-on RoboSTEM thinking lab where children build projects, solve unfamiliar challenges, interact with scientists and innovators, and learn through real-world experimentation.

-Visit the lab, understand the learning approach, explore current themes, and discover which program fits your child best.
+Visit us, understand the learning approach, explore current themes, and discover which program fits your child best.

 Get updates about STEM challenges, workshops, edu-events, and upcoming sessions before deciding long-term.